Ramona-Ciceu/Flashcards-full-stack/README.md

-npm install -D tailwindcss postcss autoprefixer npx tailwindcss init -p npm install react-router-dom

-npm install axios

-npm install --save-dev @types/jest
+npm install -D tailwindcss postcss autoprefixer npx tailwindcss init -p npm install react-router-dom npm install axios npm install --save-dev @types/jest

-To run the app,always use: npm run start:dev
+To run the app,always use: npm run dev

 To generate database will ne to run : npx prisma generate.

 Unable to use Difficulty enum : error: Error validating: You defined the enum `Difficulty`.
 The current connector does not support enums.
 Will use difficulty as a string attribute in flashcard table.

+I had axios but because of it my frontend  wasnt connecting properly with the backend, so ive decided to remove it.